How to Add Pan And Zoom Effect in Premiere Elements

 In this article will show you how you can add the 'Ken Burns' effect to your videos in Adobe Premiere Elements.
 Let's have a look at the simple steps that will enable you to add the Pan and Zoom effect in this Adobe's video editing software.

-Now that your video is placed on the timeline, position the marker to the point in the video where you'd like the effect to start and make a cut.
-Afterwards, jump to the point at which you'd like the Pan and Zoom effect to stop, and make another cut.
+Now that your video is placed on the timeline position the marker to the point in the video where you'd like the effect to start and make a cut.
+Afterward, jump to the point at which you'd like the Pan and Zoom effect to stop and make another cut.
 Select the clip you just created and head over to Tools menu, and look for the Pan and Zoom option.

 After clicking on the Pan&Zoom, the settings window will appear, and you'll be able to create a new focus frame that'll enable you to zoom in on the section of the video you'd like to highlight.
 Focus frames are rectangles that analyze images and recognize the location of an object you want to pan or zoom into.
 Applying Pan and Zoom effect to videos that have a lot of movement may not be the best choice since this visual effect works best with shots that don't have a lot of action going on in them.

 Part 2: How to Pan and Zoom Images to Create Video-Look Effect